chrisgladd/grunt-phantomcss/README.md

 # grunt-phantomcss

 > Plugin to do CSS regression testing via PhantomCSS.
+Currently the only configuration is allowed via a config file that will be passed to PhantomCSS.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`